savchukrm/dictionary/README.md

 Application to search the words and to get their definitions.

-The following toolsa are used:
+The following tools are used:

 - React.js
 - Redux Toolkit